 Pupil Premium Conference: Improving Outcomes for Disadvantaged Children

-Join us for the Pupil Premium Conference where leading experts from the education sector will discuss how schools can improve outcomes for disadvantaged children and get the most from the additional funding.
+Leading experts from the education sector will discuss how schools can improve outcomes for disadvantaged children and get the most from the additional funding.
 Attending this conference will give delegates the benefits of award winning case studies which will cover practical advice for interventions, how to effectively monitor progress, and provide the best in additional support for disadvantaged pupils.

 Please register interest below and we will keep you updated

 - Identifying the barriers and challenges in narrowing the attainment gaps

 - Moving beyond just having a pupil premium policy

 - Supporting teachers to improve their approach and support quality education for children most in need of additional help

 - Reporting on and accounting for progress: meaningful evaluations how your interventions are working